Input Signal Edge Detection using Software

 Figure 2: Rising Edge and Falling Edge

 If a digital signal rises from low (0) to high (1), this transition is called "rising edge."
-On the contrary, if it drops from high to low, it is called "falling edge."
+On the contrary, if it drops from high to low, it is called a "falling edge."
 Each transition has two states — previous state and current state.
 The current state of input pins can be read from the port DATA register, but the previous state must be stored in a variable.

 Every time you read the current input state, compare it to the previous state value.
 If the current state is not equivalent to the previous state, a transition had occurred.
 Before the next cycle starts to read the current input state, the previous state needs to be updated by the current state.